rgaquino/site/content/blog/how-to-validate-namecheap-ssl-certificates/index.md

 ![HTTP-based DCV on Namecheap](./dcv-http.png)

 3. **DNS-based validation** - This involves fiddling with your DNS settings under **Domain List > Manage > Advanced DNS** by adding a CNAME and a CAA Record.
-Here’s how you get the values to use to enter:
+Here’s how you get the values to enter:

 ![DNS-based DCV on Namecheap](./dcv-dns.png)

-After configuring any of these methods, you should force retry the DCV to let the certificate authority know that it’s ready.
+After configuring any of these methods, you should force retry the DCV to let the certificate authority know that your domain is ready.

 ![Force retry DCV on Namecheap](./dcv-retry.png)